kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ### Best Practices
+My advice:
    - Start with a working template
    - Use AI tools for repetitive tasks rather than full migration
    - Keep human oversight for important decisions
    - Test thoroughly after automated changes
+   - If migrating, don't include the old and new frameworks in the same branch.
+I think Aider got confused by having both Jekyll and Astro in the same branch.

 ### Tool Comparison

+Based on a very limited sample size, here's my take:
    - Aider: Better for targeted code changes, struggles with bulk operations
    - Cursor: Excelled at repetitive tasks, provided better context awareness
    - Traditional Methods: More time-consuming but predictable